Click the chart for more detail

 ►▼ What are North Korea's primary exports?

 However, successive UN Security Council Resolutions have placed increasing restrictions on North Korea's exports; the several UN sanctions resolutions adopted in 2017 collectively prohibit virtually all of North Korea's major exports.
+In subsequent years, reported exports of a handful of non-sanctioned goods, such as watches and wigs.

 ►▼ Where can I find more detailed data?